Jmasika25/Hybrid_Based_ML_Models_in_Bank_Account_Classification/README.md

 #### Exploratory Data Analysis
 This is the use of visuals to represent the features in the data.
 Features like location type can be represented using a count plot, Age using a histogram etc. Basically, numerical and continuous variables are represented using either a histogram or a boxplot, numerical but discrete variables are represented using a count plot.
 Categorical variables are represented using also count plots and bar plots.

+Example of the Visualizations that we plotted include:

  - Bank Account by Country.

 <img width="580" height="502" alt="5999350d-4e67-45d5-966a-4e5030757789" src="https://github.com/user-attachments/assets/11330d8e-2de3-4a10-a81e-2f55e4ff461c" />